WordPress/openverse/documentation/frontend/reference/miscellaneous.md

 The code in this repository is formatted using `prettier`.
-If you have prettier setup in your code editor it should work out of the box; otherwise you can use the `./ov just frontend/run lint` script to format and fix lint errors in your code.
+If you have prettier setup in your code editor it should work out of the box; otherwise you can use the `ov just frontend/run lint` script to format and fix lint errors in your code.
 Checks are run to lint your code and validate the formatting on git precommit.